flancian/garden/notsof.md

 ### Definitions
 - performance standards are based on scales that estimate fit/misfit in certain domains. quantifiable; miss the [[qualitative]].
 - we model problems with fit/misfit as booleans; although they might actually represent quantitative continuous variables plus a threshold, or qualitative opinions by people explicitly expressed
+  - fit = 0
+  - misfit = 1
+  - "Let us  remind ourselves of  the fundamental principle.
+Any state of aff airs in the ensemble which derives from the interaction between form and context, and causes stress in the ensemble, is  a misfit."